Fan Motor Energy ConsumptionCalculation

 Introduction

 This methodology applies to fan motors that operate at constant or variable speed.
-Fan motors exist in many building systems including air handling units, energy recovery ventilation units, condensers in an air-cooled chiller and many others.
-The calculators provided in this page use equations that estimate the annual energy consumption of a fan motor regardless of the system it is a part of, the exception to this are cooling tower fans which have their own methodology here
+Fan motors exist in many building systems including air handling units, energy recovery ventilation units, condensers in an air-cooled chiller, and many others.
+The calculators in this section utilize equations to estimate the annual energy consumption of a fan motor, independent of the system it is integrated into.
+The exception to this is cooling tower fans, which have their own calculation methodology.

 The type of data that is measured from the fan motor will determine the calculator to use.